 For fun, you can see all my wool affinities pinned on my Pinterest board over HERE.
 I also make snakes with the sleeves, quilts from cut squares (super easy – a tutorial you can use HERE), purses, bags,…you get the idea.

 So…which of my felted wool footstools is your favorite?

-Both are available in my online shop along with many other handmade goods, furniture, and vintage finds.
+Both are available in my online shop (WHITE HAS SOLD) along with many other handmade goods, furniture, and vintage finds.

 I encourage you to pin and share this felted wool footstool fun to inspire others to give DIY a try.

 Up next, this thrifted shelf is going to get a new look and function.
 See the makeover HERE.

 Time to see what the Furniture Fixer Upper girls have for you: